-One of the largest of terrestrial mammals, bears hold a special place in human imagination.
-People from cultures around the world have both revered and feared this impressive creature.
+Bears are found in all but two continents, Australia and Antartica.
+They are one of the largest terrestrial mammals, and they hold a special place in human imagination.
+People from cultures around the world have both revered and feared these impressive creatures.

 Did You Know?

 - Seals, sea lions and the walrus, are their closest relatives.